Created; 17/02/2016, Update; 04/07/2025 - 05/07/2025

 ![]() |

-- Check the frequency characteristic of the capacitors.
+- Check the frequency and leakage characteristics of the capacitors.

 - Substitute the vibration sensor with a new type, such as PKGS-00LDP1-R.